Push your first image to your Azure container registry using the Docker CLI

 You can also log in with docker login.
 For example, you might have assigned a service principal to your registry for an automation scenario.
 When you run the following command, interactively provide the service principal appID (username) and password when prompted.
 For best practices to manage login credentials, see the docker login command reference:

 docker login myregistry.azurecr.io

 Login Succeeded once completed.

-- You might want to use Visual Studio Code with Docker extention for a faster and more convenient login.
+- You might want to use Visual Studio Code with Docker extension for a faster and more convenient login.

 Always specify the fully qualified registry name (all lowercase) when you use